balena-io/balena-cli/CONTRIBUTING.md

 # Contributing

-The balena CLI is an open source project and your contribution is welcome!
+balenaCLI is an open source project and your contribution is welcome!

 * Install the dependencies listed in the [NPM Installation](./INSTALL.md#npm-installation) section of the `INSTALL.md` file.
 Check the section [Additional